millsp/ts-toolbelt/README.md

   <img src="https://raw.githubusercontent.com/pirix-gh/ts-toolbelt/master/.github/demo.gif" id="demo">
 <p align="center">

-This package offers great features like being able to change an object type at any depth.
-Those in-depth utilities can be found in `Object` in `P` (for Path).

 > If you don't find the type you are looking for, you are welcome to open a [feature request](https://github.com/pirix-gh/ts-toolbelt/issues/new?template=---feature-request.md)!

 ## 🏁 Getting Started